 Even worse than this tragedy is the outright evil which is allowed to flourish beneath it.
 Liberalism tells us that evil does not exist, that everything is a matter of perspective.
 If people do things which are bad which you can’t quite explain away as a difference of opinion, then it is just that they were poorly educated and cannot control their passions.
 The numerous serial killers and child molesters which have emerged since western culture was ‘liberated’ after WWII have purged us of the idea that everyone is innocent.
 Scandals such as the Dutroux affair demonstrate that objective evil exists and cannot be accounted for by liberalism.
 The abduction, torture, rape and murder of innocent children, carried out over and over again is evil.
 What is worse, there are allegations that Dutroux was not alone, but that he was part of a pedophile network with powerful connections in government and the police who were attempting a cover-up.
 In the atheist view, things happen randomly, and are a product of blind chance.
 But in the Dutroux affair we see the work of a malicious, calculating evil which deliberately hunted down innocents to destroy for its own pleasure.
 What is more, this evil is powerful and organised.
 This cannot be squared with the rationalist evolutionary view of the world with which we were brought up.
 To find that evil exists is terrifying.
 This terror can only be overcome by kneeling before God, and begging for salvation.

 If we want the youth to return to the church, we must stop hiding the problem of evil.
 The church is the only institution which offers a coherent understanding of the existence of evil, and the means by which to come to terms with it.
-The desire of young people for order and tradition must be taken seriously.
-Without Catholicism to direct this yearning toward God, fascism can look like a better alternative to the LGBTQ positive culture we see projected into the future.
+The desire of young people for order and tradition could be taken seriously.
+Without Catholicism to direct this yearning toward God, some people begin to think fascism looks like a better alternative to the LGBTQ positive culture they see projected into the future.
 This video and the videos below do not represent the views of this blog.
-However, they demonstrate the longing that young western people feel for order, and the danger involved in the church being presented as complicit in the destruction of Christendom.
-Some of them may be deleted by Youtube, but the links are here for as long as they last.
+Hate is not a part of the message of Christ.
+These videos are here to demonstrate the longing that some young western people feel for order, and the great danger involved in the church being presented as complicit in the destruction of Christendom.
+Some of them may be deleted by YouTube, but the links are here for as long as they last.
+A belief in Christ, and the christian morals which flow out from that ought to be the antidote to the rage and frustration displayed in these clips at the destruction of western culture.

 Notice the comments on a recent video, promoted by Youtube, encouraging immigration.
 Many people are refusing to accept this propaganda, which is so different from their own experience of the recent migrants to Europe.
 But without christian virtue to direct this reaction to the good, many people commit the sin of wrath.

 The Eastern Orthodox Church is less conservative than the Catholic Church in doctrine, but because it looks more authentic, it receives many young western converts.
-Some young people have the stomach to go beneath the surface and find the truth, and those who do gravitate to the Latin mass.
+Some young people do manage to find their way to the Catholic church, in spite of the unprepossessing aesthetics, and those who do gravitate to the Latin mass.
 Young people do not want community input, gender inclusive language and acoustic rock.
 They want the truth spoken bravely and valid sacraments.
 Young people like the mass in Latin, the priest facing God, Gregorian chant and no pointless and divisive lay involvement.
 Western people recognise the Latin mass as our church.
-The Novus Ordo experience is too weak to convince the skeptical and jaded youth that it can deal with the concept of evil and the reality of death.
+The way the Novus Ordo rite is commonly presented, while it provides perfectly valid sacraments, is too wishy-washy to convince a skeptical and jaded youth that it can deal with the concept of evil and the reality of death.

 The reason our culture is being destroyed is because Christ, the ultimate standard of goodness and truth, is at the centre of it.
 The gospels are very clear that evil will try to destroy good, and our culture was good because it was based upon the truth of Christ.
 “If the world hates you, be sure that it hated me before it learned to hate you.”
 John 15:18.
 The church, as the heart of our culture, is under attack and yet its functionaries appear to act as if this were not the case and that evil did not exist.
 The media will take every opportunity it can to spread untruth about the church and stoke confusion and loathing.